bio-ontology-research-group/ontology-tutorial/README.md

  * Below the first Groovy box, click on `Run`
    * Depending on your Internet connection, this may take some time!
    * This code will download the libraries necessary to run the remaining code.
- * Below the second Groovy box, click on `Run`
+ * ~~Below the second Groovy box, click on `Run`
    * Depending on your Internet connection, this may take some time!
    * This code will download one 400MB OWL file, classify it, and store it in `/tmp/phenomenet-inferred.owl`
-   * You can skip this step, download the file http://aber-owl.net/aber-owl/diseasephenotypes/ontology/phenomenet-map.owl, and store it somewhere easy to find during the tutorial!
+   * You can skip this step, download the file http://aber-owl.net/aber-owl/diseasephenotypes/ontology/phenomenet-map.owl, and store it somewhere easy to find during the tutorial!~~
+ * Download the [data package](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/ontology-tutorial.tar.gz) and store on your disk

 # Schedule